Skip to main content

 Domicile - the legal test for working out the country where you have your permanent home.
 For some people this is straightforward to work out but for others it can be more complicated.

-Habitual Residence - the legal test for where you normally live.
+Habitual residence - the legal test for where you normally live.
 For most people this is quite straightforward but for some it can be more complicated.

 International divorce - when you apply for a divorce in a country other than where you are living, or where your permanent home is.